marimeryboh/Aeropolis_297281/README.md

 During the initial Exploratory Data Analysis (EDA), we identified several anomalies within the dataset.

-One notable issue, as we've prevusly said, was that the feature 'Cleaning_Liquid_Usage_liters' exhibited a significant right skew.
+One notable issue, as we've prevusly said, was that the feature `Cleaning_Liquid_Usage_liters` exhibited a significant right skew.
 This skewness led to an imbalance in the dataset, adversely impacting the performance of our models.

-Additionally, our analysis revealed that features such as 'Cargo_Capacity_kg', 'Route_Optimization_Per_Second', and 'Water_Usage_liters' contained negative values.
+Additionally, our analysis revealed that features such as `Cargo_Capacity_kg`, `Route_Optimization_Per_Second`, and `Water_Usage_liters` contained negative values.
 These are logically implausible, as such variables can't assume negative values in real-world scenarios.
 To address this inconsistency, we decided to replace these erroneous values with NaN.
 This approach aligns with our data preprocessing pipeline, which includes systematic handling of missing values later in the workflow.

-Lastly, the column 'Flight_Duration_Minutes' was found to contain Boolean values, which is clearly incorrect since it should represent numerical data.
+Lastly, the column `Flight_Duration_Minutes` was found to contain Boolean values, which is clearly incorrect since it should represent numerical data.
 Given that this column was not providing meaningful insights and was irreparably flawed, we decided to remove it from the dataset entirely.

 ## Preprocessing 👷‍♀️